R505: the Flying Cloud

 "Then I may have shipmates to avenge," said the Persian, contemplating his sling.

-"Let’s leave that to the Admiralty Court," said Everett dryly.
-"In my experience, they can exact vengeance enough to satisfy any man."
+"Let's leave that to the Admiralty Court," Everett said dryly.
+"In my experience, they can exact enough vengeance to satisfy any man."

 StumbleUpon submit to reddit Reedit